 Please NOTE: In MOST cases we have not verified dates through actual birth certificates and/or death certificates and for purposes here, do not intend to pursue these documents for each and every Agent here.
 However, we do believe a majority of dates are accurate.

 Many thanks to former FBI Agent, and Retired Hennepin County Sheriff, Don Omodt for his contributions on these men.
 In many instances we may only be able to capture a name on a photo we find since finding personal data about these men is becoming more difficult as time goes by.

-Relative to his supposed participation in the Dillinger matter the night of July 22, 1934, the official "sketch" of the theater, and those FBI Agents present, submitted by SAC Melvin Purvis to FBIHQ reveals that Abbaticchio's name IS NOT present on this official document.
+There have been indications in the past (possibly from Liddy) of Abbatichhio's participation in the shooting and killing of gangster, John Dillinger.
+The official "sketch" of the theater, and those FBI Agents present, submitted by SAC Melvin Purvis to FBIHQ reveals that Abbaticchio's name IS NOT present on this official document.